SHWET-SINGHH/SHWET-SINGHH/README.md

 ## Hi there 👋

+Hello I am shwet working on personal projects I have knowledge about many stuff

 <!--
 **SHWET-SINGHH/SHWET-SINGHH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.